Hoodoo Mountain: Background

 Hoodoo Mountain is part of the Northern Cordilleran Volcanic Province (NCVP), a broad area of shield volcanoes, lava domes, cinder cones and stratovolcanoes extending from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolite, trachyte and comendite are locally abundant.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline (Note: Peralkaline rocks are magmatic rocks that have a higher ratio of sodium and potassium to aluminum.) phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.

 Hoodoo Mountain is part of a subdivision of the NCVP called the Stikine Subprovince.
 This subprovince, confined to the Stikine region of northwestern British Columbia, includes three other volcanic centres: Heart Peaks, Level Mountain and Mount Edziza.
 The four volcanic centres differ petrologically and/or volumetrically from the rest of the NCVP.
 Heart Peaks, Level Mountain and Mount Edziza are the largest NCVP centres by volume, the latter two of which have experienced volcanism for a much longer timespan than any other NCVP centre.
 Hoodoo Mountain, Level Mountain and Mount Edziza are the only NCVP centres that contain volcanic rocks of both mafic (Note: Mafic pertains to magmatic rocks that are relatively rich in iron and magnesium, relative to silicon.) and intermediate to felsic (Note: Felsic pertains to magmatic rocks that are enriched with silicon, oxygen, aluminum, sodium and potassium.) composition.
 The highest of the four complexes is Mount Edziza at 2786 m, followed by Level Mountain at 2164 m, Heart Peaks at 2012 m and Hoodoo Mountain at 1850 m.

 Hoodoo Mountain is one of ten volcanoes composing the Iskut volcanic field.
 This is a group of NCVP volcanoes scattered along the Iskut River and its main tributaries.
 They consist of both subaerial and glaciovolcanic deposits, the latter of which are in the form of pillow lavas, tuff breccias (Note: Breccia is a rock consisting of angular fragments fused together.) and hyaloclastite.
 All of these volcanoes were active in the last 150,000 years; the latest eruption occurred from The Volcano about 150 years ago.
 The remaining Iskut volcanoes are Cinder Mountain, Little Bear Mountain and the Cone Glacier, Iskut Canyon, Second Canyon, Snippaker Creek, King Creek and Tom MacKay Creek cones.